Marit Törnqvist

+Career

 From 1982 to 1987 Törnqvist went to the Gerrit Rietveld Academy in Amsterdam.
 In 1989 Marit Törnqvist illustrated her first book The Christmas Carp (Swedish: Julkarpen) with her mother.
 They created it after a visit to Prague during the Christmas season.

 At the same time Törnqvist applied in Sweden as an illustrator and the publishing house Raben & Sjögren in Stockholm asked her not only to make the illustrations to the Christmas Carp but also to make a picturebook with Astrid Lindgren.
 Her first Lindgren book was published in 1989 När Bäckhultarn for till stan.
 She soon worked closely with the Swedish author and made several books with her.

 In 1995, Törnqvist wrote and illustrated the book A Small story about Love (Swedish: Liten berättelse om kärlek).
 In 1996, it was awarded with the Dutch literary prize Zilveren Griffel.